 My role, among dozens of other volunteers from all Europe, is to join, supervise and organize daily activities offered by Inspire.
 Most of the people coming to the center have disabilities (Down syndrome, autism...).
 Children from 3 to 15 years old are doing activities (or sessions) that can be artistic (pottery, arts and crafts...), social (group games, treasure hunt...), sensorial (in the multi-sensory rooms) and interactive (with the animals).
 Specific programs have been made for adults (with some of them having severe disabilities).
 When we are not working in those areas (mostly between the winter and summer programs) our job is more about looking after the saddle club and the park and taking care of the animals in it (horses, poneys, rabbits, goats, sheep...).
 Our role is actually more than this and can also include working in the charity shop or doing the tin collection for example.

 Frequently, various fundraising events are taking place in aid of Inspire and the volunteers will work there to help and make sure that everything is going well (Christmas stand, new sensory room, Malta marathon, nutella festival...).

 My personal contribution

 Moreover, since January 2015, I had the chance to use my personal IT skills (at least one day per week) within a project that is going to help Inspire working more efficiently and serenely.
 This way, I created a backend website (accessible with logins only) which works with a database.
-This database stores all the data regarding to the staff, the clients and the sessions provided by Inspire throughout the year.
+This database stores all the data regarding the staff, the clients and the sessions provided by Inspire throughout the year.
 From there, the system allows the user to extract different reports which will be sent to the government.

-Note: just a few pictures have been taken during the sessions because of respect regarding to the children and copyright.
+Note: just a few pictures have been taken during the sessions because of respect regarding the children and copyright.